The International Trade Blog Export Compliance

 Companies of all sizes need to be aware of their responsibilities as exporters.
 This article focuses on some basic steps that all export companies and their personnel should know, follow and document.
 It should serve as a starting point for creating a more comprehensive and written export management and compliance plan.

-An effective export compliance program includes ongoing training of all company personnel involved in the export process including all management, sales and support staff.
-BIS sponsors a variety of seminars across the U.S. In addition, companies like International Business Training offer a variety of books, webinars and seminars on export rules and procedures.
+An effective export compliance program includes ongoing training of all company personnel involved in the export process, including all management, sales and support staff.
+(No special trade compliance certifications required!)
+BIS normally sponsors a variety of training seminars across the U.S., although currently they have limited their training to a few online webinars.
+In addition, companies such as International Business Training offer a variety of webinars and seminars on export rules and procedures.

 This article was first published in January 2014 and has been updated to include current information, links and formatting.